moves-rwth/stormpy/doc/source/installation.rst

 	$ pip install -ve .

-.. topic:: Specifying which storm library to use
+.. topic:: Specifying which Storm library to use

-	If you have multiple versions of storm or cmake is not able to find your storm version, you can specify the `--storm-dir YOUR-PATH-TO-STORM` flag in the build_ext step::
+	If you have multiple versions of Storm or cmake is not able to find your Storm version, you can specify the `--storm-dir YOUR-PATH-TO-STORM` flag in the build_ext step::

 	$ python3 setup.py build_ext --storm-dir YOUR-PATH-TO-STORM develop